Age: 21 | Vitals: 5’8,” ~155 lbs. | Years Skiing: 9 | Current Residence: Fort Collins, Colorado

 In the past few years I’ve been drawn more into the backcountry, and love touring’s combination of exploration, wild places, and (hopefully) fresh snow.
 I have a particular attraction to lines that involve a lot of walking, and as a result, love extending the ski season far into the summer (and often the fall).

 Although I will happily hike all year to find snow, I also like exploring the trails around Fort Collins, and have started to enjoy logging some longer runs.
 Along with trail running, I also love throwing flies at fish and getting out to climb when I can.
+Click here for more on my running style and preferences.

 Some of My Favorite Gear: